nateshmbhat/touchable/README.md

 <br />

 ## How Touchable Works :
-When you draw shapes on the canvas (`TouchyCanvas`) , it keeps track of the dimensions of each shape you draw and their painting style , stroke etc.
+When you draw shapes on the canvas (`TouchyCanvas`) , it keeps track of the dimensions of each shape you draw and their painting style , stroke , order , clippings etc.

 When user performs any gesture on the screen , based on the location of the gesture , the appropriate shape is selected from the lot taking clipping regions , paint , hitTest behaviour etc into account in an optimized way.
 Callbacks of the corresponding shapes (one or more depending on the hitTest behavior) are executed.